CuiH/Blog/_posts/2017-07-11-The Singleton Design Pattern.md

 Note that at `[a]`, a `volatile` keyword is added to `ourInstance`.
 What we need to know here is that `volatile` prevents JVM from `reordering instructions`.

-Finally, we have developed a thread-safe singleton pattern class with high-performance.
+Finally, we have developed a thread-safe singleton pattern class with high performance.